 Brian Randall is the clinical editor for EBSCO Information Services' Consumer Health products.

 Dr. Randall is board-certified in family medicine.
 He holds an MD from Tufts University School of Medicine in Boston and a BS in Psychology from the University of California at Davis.
 Dr. Randall completed his residency in family medicine at Tufts University Family Medicine Residency.

-Pamela Jones is Senior Health Editor for EBSCO Information Services' Consumer Health products.
+Pamela Jones is Associate Managing Editor for EBSCO Information Services' Consumer Health products.
 Pamela has a master’s degree in health communication from Emerson College and Tufts University School of Medicine (a collaborative program), and a bachelor’s degree in cardiopulmonary sciences with a concentration in clinical exercise physiology from Northeastern University.

 Prior to joining EBSCO Information Services, Pamela worked as a fitness manager for a leading health and fitness center.
 She provided health and wellness education for staff and members, as well as programming for populations with special health needs.
 She also assisted in the management of a non-profit wellness center for women in transition.
 Her previous experience included work in cardiac rehabilitation, diabetes management with Joslin Diabetes Center, physical rehabilitation, and hospital surgical services.

 Cynthia Johnson is a Senior Health Editor for EBSCO Information Services' Consumer Health products.
 Cynthia has a master’s degree in English with a concentration in creative writing from Salem State University.
 She also has a bachelor’s degree in English with a minor in secondary education from Salem State University.

 Prior to joining EBSCO Information Services, Cynthia worked as a freelance writer focusing on health information technology.
 She also has experience designing, developing, and implementing customized training solutions for a variety of industries.